mateuszmichna/mobile_automation_framework/README.md

 # Mobile Automation Framework

-This framework is designed for all VD's QA who have possibility to write automatic tests for mobile devices or emulator.
+This framework is designed for all QAs who have possibility to write automatic tests for mobile devices or emulator.
 It has some functions like:

 ``-tap``